wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 You can examine the overall usage of your Wavefront service by using the **Usage Summary** dashboard, discussed here.

-For usage monitoring by accounts, sources, metric namespaces, and point tags, you can use [ingestion policies](ingestion_policies.html).
+For monitoring the ingestion rates by accounts, sources, metric namespaces, and point tags, you can use [ingestion policies](ingestion_policies.html).

 For performance monitoring of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).